 Non-stop flights to Bangkok (BKK)

-Suvarnabhumi Airport (New Bangkok is the largest airport in Thailand.
-In total there are 138 airports around the world that have direct flights to Bangkok, spread around 133 cities in 51 countries.
-Currently, there are 13 domestic flights to Bangkok.
+Suvarnabhumi Airport is the largest airport in Thailand.
+It is Thailand's main international airport.
+In total there are 151 airports around the world that have direct flights to Bangkok, spread around 143 cities in 56 countries.
+Currently, there are 15 domestic flights to Bangkok.

 On this page

-All direct flights to Bangkok Top 200 flights with a stopover Airlines flying to Bangkok Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 13,690 flights arriving at Bangkok Airport, which are 456 flights per day or 19 flights per hour.
+All direct flights to Bangkok Top 200 flights with a stopover Airlines flying to Bangkok Best time to visit Bangkok Long-Haul Flights Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 15,302 flights arriving at Bangkok Airport, which are 510 flights per day or 21 flights per hour.
 On an average day, there is at least 1 flight arriving every 3 minutes.

-The most frequently departed flights to Bangkok are routes from Phuket (HKT) in Thailand and Chiang Mai (CNX), also in Thailand.
-These two routes together are operated 1446 times this month, and make up for 11% of all monthly arrivals at Suvarnabhumi Airport (New Bangkok.
+The most frequently departed flights to Bangkok are routes from Phuket (HKT) in Thailand and Ko Samui (USM), also in Thailand.
+These two routes together are operated 1606 times this month, and make up for 10% of all monthly arrivals at Suvarnabhumi Airport.

 List of all direct flights to Bangkok